 Travel to Africa in July and enjoy all the advantages that mid-winter brings to the continent.
 The summer rains are a distant memory, as are their attendant bugs and impenetrable greenery.
 Days are dry, mild and sunny; nights are cold and clear.
 In Southern Africa, animals are clustering at rivers and waterholes.
 In East Africa, the drama of the Wildebeest Migration is reaching its peak.

 By July, the heaving bulk of the Wildebeest Migration has usually arrived in the western and northern Serengeti, depending on the year's rainfall cycle.
 Their ranks punctuated by clusters of bar-coded zebras, the wildebeest continue their trek back to the Masai Mara, pausing at the rivers that block the way.
 The river banks are battered and muddy after earlier crossings and the following wildebeest struggle to safety: some slip back into the water, others can’t get out.

 That’s good news for Crocodylus niloticus, the Nile crocodile.
 They've been waiting patiently for 4-legged prey for a while and they throw themselves at the bounty with all the bone-snapping grace that a prehistoric reptile can muster.
 It’s not pretty but it is off-the-charts-dramatic.
-Want to know more?
-What You Didn't Know About the Wildebeest Migration will give you all the insight you need.

-Masai Mara & the Seychelles
+Masai Mara & Seychelles – Bush & Beach

-You could throw the names of Africa’s best safari and beach destinations into a hat, pull out any two and have an epic July holiday, but if you're interested in our know-because-we-go favourite combination, then you can’t do better than combine the Masai Mara with the Seychelles.
+You could throw the names of Africa’s best safari and beach destinations into a hat, pull out any two and have an epic July holiday.
+But if you're interested in our know-because-we-go favourite combination, then you can’t do better than combine the Masai Mara with the Seychelles.

 Unspoilt by peak-season crowds, the Masai Mara is gorgeous in July.
 It’s the driest month of the year with an average temperature of 25C / 77F so you’ll still enjoy warm sunny weather and crowd-free game viewing, which is – this is the Masai Mara we’re talking about – utterly superb.
 This is the time to see cheetah returning to the plains to prey on wildebeest calves and elephants moving into the acacia woodlands for fresh feeding grounds.